groupoid/henk.ex/README.md

 This library is created to provide backbone lambda assembler as target language for general purpose languages, possibly with dependent types.
 This work is based on lambda cube assembler Henk, and Morte implementation by Gabriel Gonzalez.
-Om is indended to be compatible version of Morte.
+Om is intended to be a compatible version of Morte.
 Om is useful as an intermediate language for high level front-end languages with <b>System F<sub>ω<sub></b>, <b>System F<sub>&lt;:</sub></b> or
 <b>CoC</b> type systems.